-Real-time Event Stream Processing for DSCSA Compliance
+Real-Time Event Stream Processing for DSCSA Compliance

 Figure — Real-time EPCIS stream-processing topology.